How To Naturally Unblock A Drain With Soda Crystals

 If, after removing hair, the drain is still slow draining, then do try the soda crystals method, in case there are further soap blockages.

-I would say that, as in the case of all things, prevention is better than cure.
-As we are a household of four long-haired people, I use drain covers in my showers that catch hair but allow the water to drain.
-These really help to minimise the need to bust out my drain brush to naturally unblock these drains.
+It’s not a nice job, so as we are a household of four long-haired people, I use drain covers (again from Dunelm) in my showers that catch hair but allow the water to drain.
+These really help to minimise the need to bust out my drain brush.

 Any other drain-clearing tips?
 I’m all ears!
 You can also check out my natural cleaning products to DIY if you are after more natural cleaning inspiration.